act-rules/act-rules.github.io/_rules/document-has-instrument-to-main-ye5d6e.md

 name: Document has an instrument to move focus to main block of content
 rule_type: atomic
 description: |
-  This rule checks that there is an instrument to move focus to the main content of the page
+  This rule checks that there is an instrument to move focus to non-repeated content in the page
 accessibility_requirements:
   wcag-technique:G1: # Adding a link at the top of each page that goes directly to the main content area
     forConformance: false